 Other's Expectations + External Validation + Negative Thinking = Failure

 Pondering the formula closer, you can see that even if a person is able to work hard and change negative thinking and redirect validation internal or self, he or she may still experience failure.
 Why?
-With the first question at the being of this article "can expectations be the downfall in healing?", and in the equation it appears that expectations play a larger major role in one’s life.
+With the first question at the being of this article "can expectations be the downfall in healing?", and in the equation, it appears that expectations play a larger major role in one’s life.

-The assignment below will assist you step by step to in assessing, recognizing the origin and then creating new expectations.
+The assignment below will assist you to step by step in assessing, recognizing the origin and then creating new expectations.
 You can break the hold old unconscious expectations taught or placed upon you by others.
 Take out a sheet of paper and begin.

-Step one – draw a line down the middle of the paper from top to bottom.
+Tip one – draw a line down the middle of the paper from top to bottom.
 On the left side of the paper, write a list of all the expectations that you are living by in your life.

-Step three – study both columns.
+Tip three – study both columns.
 Evaluate each expectation and its origin.
 Determine whether each one is acceptable to you today and do you want to continue to live by it.

-Step four – take out a new piece of paper.
+Tip four – take out a new piece of paper.
 Now create a new list of expectations from scratch.
 Make sure you have space between each expectation.
 Transfer over any expectation you want to keep from the first list and alter it if need be.
 This time make sure you write next to each expectation how you will measure progress and successful completion of each.
 Then under each expectation assign a timeline for completion.
 Be sure that each expectation is reasonable and that you are willing to own as yours.

-Step five – study your new expectation list.
+Tip five – study your new expectation list.
 Draw a circle around three that you can effect change on right away.
 Study the three you have picked and then rank them 1, 2 and 3.
 Start with number one and begin working on it right away.
 (If you try to work on all of them at once and divide your time between them, you will surely be overwhelmed, see no progress, become disappointed, self-sabotage and give up on all.
 So focus on completing one at a time to assure success)